 If you just lost some pages or links, you can restore them easily with Google cache.
 But, if you need the full website pages, you need to spend more time browsing your website through the cached version.
 A simple and fast way is viewing and copying the page source code, then paste it on your new server, or just copy and paste the content if you have text only.

 Google cache saved many bloggers and website owners from losing their sites and business.
 It’s the only real caching service in the world that shows you functional pages and links exactly like the real version.
 But, as Google cache is great, it has its limits, you can only view the latest cache and not all of them.

 The web archive is the oldest and largest archive for the web.
 The only problem is that many of their archived pages are broken and even non-functional, you’re not guaranteed to get even 80% of your website pages.
 Remember that you can get other functional pages, that you can use to restore your blog or website.

-The best thing about the web archive is that you can browse your website in any day, month or year that you want.
+The best thing about the web archive is that you can browse your website on any day, month, or year that you want.
 Just add your website URL in the search bow and start browsing.

 As using Google archived pages, you have to browse and copy your pages from the archive, then use them in your actual server.
 You will find some of your pages are broken, this is an alternative method if you don’t have a Google cache.

-Sometimes, things seem easy, but when problems happen, they look completely different and, even complicated than people though.
+Sometimes, things seem easy, but when problems happen, they look completely different and, even complicated than people thought.
 My advice is, even if you use one of the popular paid backup services, you don’t know how they secure their servers.
-They’re as any other business in the world, that just try to rise up their security levels.
+They’re like any other business in the world, they just try to rise up their security levels.

 We hear about some of the popular attacks and hacks, for companies that live from website security, they protect you, but how they protect themselves?
-Simply their personal work that never guaranteed a result by 100% in the critical situations.
+Simply their personal work that never guaranteed a result of 100% in critical situations.

 Final word, use what you want to use as backup services, continue with your free or paid services, but, never forget to make an alternative backup, at least, once every week and in different servers.